New for 2019 – Sensational Science (duration: 1 hour)

 Take a trip through our four stunning Glasshouses, from the arid extreme to the vibrant tropical rainforest.
 Explore ways that our plants have adapted to survive and thrive in different climates and learn exciting facts from our expert guides!
 (We can tailor your tour to any topic/theme.)
 (Glasshouse Tours are conducted for 15 to 20 pupils at a time because of restricted space.)
 Glasshouse session.

 Senses Walk (duration: 1 hour)

 Enjoy time exploring our plant collection in a different way by exciting your senses!
-Explore the sights through a mirror walk in the tree canopy, the smells through a smelly cocktail party and the textures with a group activity.
+Explore the sights through a mirror walk, the smells through a smelly cocktail party and the textures with a group activity.
 Outdoor session.

 Art Without A Paintbrush (duration: 1 hour)

 We will encourage your pupils to create natural pieces of artwork in the style of Andy Goldsworthy.
 We will give you plenty of ideas before venturing out to create your own natural masterpieces, so don’t forget your camera!
 Finish the session by making a natural postcard to take home as a memento of your visit to the beautiful Gardens.
 Outdoor session.